10-Day New England Road Trip Itinerary

 But it’s a favorite East Coast vacation spot for families, couples, and singles as well, because of its many beaches and quaint small towns.
 New England beach vacations are extremely popular.

 Depending on the weather and your energy level, you might want to begin with a Cape Cod self-guided driving tour.
-The audio app gives you a flexible and affordable way to see all of the scenic Cape Cod on your own terms.
+The audio app gives you a flexible and affordable way to see all of Cape Cod on your own terms.

 Alternatively, start your morning at Cape Cod National Seashore.
 With 40 miles of coastline, the seashore features many pristine beaches, hiking and biking trails, and lighthouses to enjoy.